zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/api-client-authentication.md

 ### Token format

 The JWT must contain unencrypted claims `sub`, `iat`, `exp`, `iss`, and `jti` in the meaning defined by <https://tools.ietf.org/html/rfc7519#section-4.1>.
 Specifically, the `sub` is the z/OS user ID and `iss` is the name of the service that issued the JWT token.

+The JWT must use RS256 signature algorithm and the secret used to sign the JWT is an asymmetric key generated during installation.

 **Example**: